nss-day-cohort-13/birdyboard-set2k6/README.md

 1. Tests first!
 1. You can use `input()` and `print()` to show prompts and read user input.
 1. You know how to use [`open()`, `readline()` and `write()`](https://docs.python.org/3.3/tutorial/inputoutput.html#reading-and-writing-files) to maniuplate data in text files.
-1. You've worked with [CSV](https://docs.python.org/3.3/library/csv.html) files for data storage.
+1. You will be using [CSV](https://docs.python.org/3.3/library/csv.html) files for data storage.
+All you need to do is read the contents of the file, and `split` the values on a comma.
 1. You can write conditional logic with `if`

 Start with the basics